prosperjohn9/etch-a-sketch/README.md

 # etch-a-sketch
-Etch-a-sketch game created using html,css and javascript.
+Etch-a-sketch project created using html,css and javascript.